vinu3783/TalentScout-1.0/README.md

 ## 📌 Project Overview

 **TalentScout** is an intelligent hiring assistant chatbot that automates the initial screening of technology candidates.
-It conducts a structured, conversational interview — collecting candidate details, optionally analysing their résumé, and generating targeted technical questions based on their declared tech stack and experience level.
+It conducts a structured, conversational interview — collecting candidate details, optionally analysing their resume, and generating targeted technical questions based on their declared tech stack and experience level.

 ### Key Capabilities